yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 * Remove redundant columns
 * Rename columns name
+* There are blank values for certain columns like WKD_RATE3/WKDSTART3/WKDEND3/SAT_RATE1 as there could be no parking permitted during that time period in those areas
 * Station_ID in Parking Occupancy Table matches with Station_ID in Blockface.
 * Blockface has additional details about the block such as peak hour restrictions, length of the block, parking categories, and restricted parking zones.